Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Conclusion
 Duration: 1

 Hey, congrats!
-You set up the Snowflake Connector for ServiceNow, ingested some data and ran a query!
+You set up the Snowflake Connector for ServiceNow®, ingested some data and ran a query!